aromaron/deprecated_attributes/README.md

 ## Code of Conduct

-Everyone interacting in the Arda project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/aromaron/arda/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the DeprecatedAttributes project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/aromaron/deprecated_attributes/blob/main/CODE_OF_CONDUCT.md).